 A general rule of thumb is that you are more prone to saggy skin if you don’t have a lot of muscle.
 Eating well and exercising often will help you both retain and build your muscle mass.
 Incorporate plenty of lean proteins like fish and poultry into your diet, or find a protein shake you enjoy.

 Plastic surgery isn’t for everyone, but today these types of procedures are both safer and more affordable than they used to be.
-If you are considering cosmetic surgery, consult a trusted health care professional for recommendations.
+If you are considering plastic surgery in Mexico or cosmetic surgery, consult a trusted health care professional for recommendations.

-If you would like to learn more about Gastric Sleeve in Mexico, please contact our bariatric surgery center today.
+If you would like to learn more about gastric sleeve surgery in Mexico, please contact our bariatric surgery center today.
 Our expert weight loss surgeons are more than happy to answer all questions that you may have about the gastric sleeve procedure.